 The buildings in which dangerous materials were to be manufactured or stored were isolated from one another by being built within large sand bunkers.
 The reason for this was to ensure that if an explosion did occur in one building, the resulting blast would be absorbed or deflected upwards, minimising the chances of the blast triggering further explosions in neighbouring huts or simply causing structural damage to them.

 I am aware of 2 explosions at the factory - a detonation of blasting gelatine on 19th October 1899, and a much larger incident involving the detonation of almost 2 tons of nitroglycerin on 5th January 1904 where 4 people were killed instantly and one severely injured, to later die too.
 Records suggest that this explosion was so powerful that considerable damage occurred in St. Ives, some 3.5 miles across the bay, and that it was also heard on Dartmoor.
 I find it difficult to get my head around the fact that so much damage was caused at such a distance, but we have to give the reports of the time some credence.
 At the bottom of this page you can read a report on this particular incident, which helps to give some indication of the scale of the blast.

 Returning to the protective sand bunkers, these are now the most obvious of the factory's remains and many can be found apparently built at random around the dunes.
-For those interested, I have prepared 2 images of the entire site as seen from the air (copyright Google Maps), one downsized and visible at the bottom of this page, and a high resolution image to download if you wish, on which the remains of many of the bunkers built to protect the danger buildings can be seen in more detail:
+For those interested, I have prepared 2 images of the entire site as seen from the air (copyright Google Maps), one downsized and visible at the bottom of this page, and a high resolution image to download if you wish, on which the remains of many of the bunkers built to protect the danger buildings can be seen.